32u-nd/iapws95-ha/README.md

 # IAPWS‑95 Water Properties (Region 1 Only)

 Home Assistant integration providing thermodynamic water properties using the IAPWS‑95 equation of state.
-Region‑1 only (liquid water; up to ~350 °C, up to ~100 bar)!
+Region‑1 only (liquid water; up to approx. 350 °C, up to approx. 100 bar)!
 This package is based on Python library iapws, version IAPWS‑95 / R6‑95(2018).

 ## ✅ Features
 - Temperature input (°C/K/F)